A:

 Agpaite is a K-feldspar nepheline syenite characterised by complex zirconium and titanium minerals such as eudialyte rather than simple minerals such as zircon or ilmenite (Mindat).

-Ijolite is a series of plutonic rocks containing nepheline and 30% to 60% mafic minerals, generally clinopyroxene, and including minor titanite, apatite and andradite variety melanite (Mindat).
+Ijolite is a series of plutonic igneous rocks containing nepheline and 30% to 60% mafic minerals, generally clinopyroxene, and including minor titanite, apatite and andradite variety melanite (Mindat).

 Monzonite is a plutonic igneous rock containing 0 to 5%